Chia seeds pack such a nutritional punch that it’s widely known as a superfood. Chia has a protein content of up to 25% and dietary fibre of 30%.

-You can refer to this article on what is chia seeds superfood for more reviews done.
+You can refer to this article on what the superfood, chia seeds, are for more reviews.

 A 100-gram serving of chia seeds is a rich source of the B vitamins thiamine and niacin (54% and 59%, respectively of the Daily Value (DV)), and a good source of the B vitamins riboflavin and folate (14% and 12%, respectively).
 The same amount of chia seeds is also a rich source of the dietary minerals calcium, iron, magnesium, manganese, phosphorus, and zinc (more than 20% DV).